Foreclosure Process Guide and Tips

 The closing costs for foreclosed properties vary.
 For a $200,000 home loan, buyers in states with the lowest and highest costs pay about $3,000 and $5000, respectively.
 Banks may cover buyer closing costs by up to 3% of the sale price.

-Who Owns the Foreclosed Property Before It’s Sold?
+Who Owns the Foreclosed Properties Before Are Sold?

 The bank or the mortgage lender owns a foreclosed home before it is sold.
 Immediately the lender repossesses it from the previous owner who defaulted on his mortgage payments, and it becomes an REO property.

-It can be sold to the highest bidder at an auction, but if the auction is unsuccessful, they are usually bought through real estate listings at a lower price.
+It can be sold to the highest bidder at an auction, but if the auction is unsuccessful, they are usually bought through real estate agents or listings at a lower price.

 Foreclosure Process: How to Determine if Foreclosure is for You?